 Most of our patients have reported going back to work within a week.
-A 5 to 7-day rest is recommended after the surgery.
+A 5-7 day rest is recommended after the surgery.

 In case you have any underlying medical condition, your rest time may be more.
-This is just to let your body get back its strength.
+This is just to let your body recover its strength.

 8. What if I am afraid of getting surgery?

 Our fears are usually based on the experiences that we hear from friends and family.
 Every dental treatment has a different course.

 Plus, dentistry has come a long way.
 There are painless methods like lasers which are being used in some cases.

 For surgeries, there are different types of anesthesia available.
 Conscious sedation is a popular technique for apprehensive patients.

 9. Will I be able to eat everything after getting implants?